What is unique about DLV Vision?

 Trifocal IOLs are ideal for patients who enjoy a modern, active lifestyle – indoors and outdoors, from mobile screen to computer screen to TV screen, and other common daily activities.
 According to recent study data, more than 99% of patients who had a procedure with the PanOptix lens would choose the lens again.

 The Vivity IOL is designed to optimize a high-quality distance and intermediate vision with minimal effect on vision quality.
 The Vivity IOL is an extended depth-of focus IOL that uses a new, non-diffractive technology called X-Wave that uses all available light to create a continuous, extended range of vision.
-The X-Wave technology creates an extended focal range by stretching and shifting the wavefront.
-The Vivity lens is available in a Toric IOL model, so that astigmatism can be corrected at the time of cataract surgery.
+The Vivity lens is available in a Toric IOL model, so that astigmatism can be corrected at the time of refractive lens exchange.
+Vivity IOL is a great option for patients who are monovision intolerant and are not candidates of Panoptix IOL (multifocal) due to previous refractive surgery or retinal issues.
+Vivity IOL is a fantastic lens for distance, intermediate, and some reading but less reading than Panoptix.

 Basic Monofocal IOLs